emanuelhuber/RGPR/04_RGPR_tutorial_GPR-data-survey.md

 ``` r
 FIDs <- readFID(FidFiles)
 ```

-If R throw the following error message "Error in readFID(FidFiles): The headers should be "E","N","Z","TRACE"!" check that the three columns have been added to all the files and that the headers of these columns are correctly set ("N", "E", "Z"; the order does not matter).

 1. Interpolate the coordinates of the traces for all the GPR profiles according to the modified fiducial marker files.
 The function `interpPos()` interpolate the position of the traces from the known trace positions and add the interpolated trace position to the object `mySurvey`.